ProfessorSalty/studytopics/study_topics.md

 miner, or any number of activities that are unwanted by the user.
 ### What do we do for defense?
-Browser protections vary by vendor, but the most effective protection is to anitize all input to neutralize HTML.
+Browser protections vary by vendor, but the most effective protection is to sanitize all input to neutralize HTML.